LesothoOfficial Name: Kingdom of Lesotho

 Fax: +(266) 2231-0116

 The Kingdom of Lesotho is an enclave located entirely within the Republic of South Africa.
 It is roughly the size of Maryland and has a population of about 1.8 million people.
 Nearly all of Lesotho lies above 5,000 feet (1,500M) and the country features Africa's highest mountain south of Kilimanjaro, Thabana Ntlenyana, at 11,400 feet (3,500M), as well as one of Africa's only ski resorts.
 Facilities for tourism are expanding.
 The capital city of Maseru provides shopping, dining and entertainment options, and Lesotho’s countryside offers an array of outdoor activities, including off-roading, mountain biking, horseback riding, and hiking.
-Lesotho is a politically stable constitutional monarchy.
-Its growing economy principally exports textiles, other manufactured goods, diamonds, and water.
+Lesotho is a constitutional monarchy currently ruled by a fragile three party coalition.
+Disputes among coalition members have led to disagreement about who leads the Lesotho Defense Forces and created a climate of political uncertainty.
+In late August, the army clashed with police and the Prime Minister and other officials briefly fled the country.
+The political leadership has now returned and, with facilitation support from the Southern African Development Community (SADC) announced plans to hold early elections in February 2015.
+While this latest unrest has had a minimal impact on daily life in Lesotho, it demands that visitors pay close attention to new developments.
+Lesotho’s growing economy principally exports textiles, electricity, diamonds, and water.
 Read the Department of State’s Fact Sheet on Lesotho for additional information on U.S.-Lesotho relations.

 Entry, Exit & Visa Requirements

 U.S. citizens entering Lesotho must present a valid passport.
 Visas are not required for U.S. citizens visiting for 180 days or fewer.
-Vaccination for yellow fever is a common requirement throughout Africa, and travelers should carry their international vaccination cards with them.
+Vaccination for yellow fever is a common requirement throughout the region, and travelers should carry their international vaccination cards with them.
 For more information concerning entry requirements, travelers may contact the Embassy of the Kingdom of Lesotho, 2511 Massachusetts Avenue NW, Washington, DC 20008, tel.
 (202) 797-5533.
-Visit the Embassy of Lesotho’s website for the most current visa information.

 While U.S. citizens normally do not need a visa for South Africa if they plan to stay less than 90 days, South African visa requirements are different for individuals who are residents of Lesotho.
 It is common for foreigners residing in Lesotho to receive seven-day visas when crossing into South Africa by road.
-Travelers planning to visit South Africa should check with the High Commission of South Africa in Maseru on how to obtain a visa for a longer stay.
+Travelers who overstay in South Africa may be declared “undesirable” by the immigration authorities and barred from entering South Africa.
+Travelers planning to visit South Africa for a longer period should check with the High Commission of South Africa in Maseru on how to obtain a visa for a longer stay.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Lesotho.